 Are abdominal Cramps Normal During the First Trimester?

-Abdominal Cramps may result from stretching and relaxing of the ligaments that supports growing uterus.
+Abdominal Cramps may result from stretching and relaxing of the ligaments that support the growing uterus.
 Cramping during early pregnancy is the biggest concern for new mothers.

-About 20% of women experiences some bleeding during first trimester of pregnancy.
+About 20% of women experience some bleeding during the first trimester of pregnancy.